jjviscomi/googlePasswordSync/README.md

 1. Prepare Open Directory, In WGM make sure every user has the full Google Apps e-mail address entered under the info tab, it should be the first and only one listed.

-2. Make sure API access in enabled on your Googel Apps Domain.
+2. Make sure API access in enabled on your Google Apps Domain.

 3. For every Domain / Organization you wish to sync create admin account that have the same username in Google Apps.
-For an example, if I have two different domains of @myfirstdomain.org and @myseconddomain.org Then I will create two admin accounts say authUpdater@myfirstdomain.org and authUpdater@myseconddomain.org.
+For an example, if I have two different domains of @myfirstdomain.org and @myseconddomain.org Then I will create two admin accounts say authUpdater @ myfirstdomain.org and authUpdater @ myseconddomain.org.
 They must both have the same password, following this convention keeps everything simple.

 4. Make sure you can logon to those domain with the newly created admin accounts, accept the agreements, etc ...